 Students will come together to participate in powerful and joyful sessions of teaching, practice, and group discussion in Albuquerque, New Mexico, led by the Living School Faculty and staff.

 Students will be asked to develop a Rhythm of Life that supports their continued growth and development, living from a contemplative stance that is generative in service to the world.
-Aspects of the Rhythm of Life include: Contemplative Prayer and Meditation, Contemplative Study, Contemplative Community, and Contemplative Solidarity.
+Aspects of the Rhythm of Life include a commitment to: Contemplative Prayer and Meditation, Contemplative Study, Contemplative Community, and Contemplative Acts of Solidarity.